wildtreetech/jupyterhub-talk/talk-binder-jupytercon18.md

 blank

+https://distill.pub/2018/editorial-update/#figure-spectrum we are seeing the trend to including notebooks already

 ???

 This means that producing information is basically free now, but successfully consuming it has never been harder.
 It is very likely that computer programs played a role in generating that information, so you need